Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 Daniel Thomas Binder - Jefferies LLC

 Obviously, the sourcing had to change and it sounds like that's had some impact.
-So, as you review the sourcing opportunities going forward is it a function of just doing more volume with existing vendors to get better pricing or is it expanding the vendor base, is it expanding the geographic sourcing that you're doing today?
+So, as you review the sourcing opportunities going forward is it a function of just doing more volume with existing vendors to get better pricing, or is it expanding the vendor base, is it expanding the geographic sourcing that you're doing today?

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

 I think, it's a little bit of all of that.
 So, we talked about it in the past when we went back to rebuild the assortment.
 Some of that was done very quickly as we tried to fill holes in our assortment that were caused because of the laminate and engineered issues that we had in 2015.
-And so it's fair to say that we probably didn't get the best deal and have opportunities to improve our relationship with both our vendors as well as look for additional places to source.
-The merchandising team has done a great job really kind of categorizing our vendors into what we would call strategic long-term vendors and we expect that we've got some area, room for improvement.
+And so, it's fair to say that we probably didn't get the best deal and have opportunities to improve our relationship with both our vendors as well as look for additional places to source.
+The merchandising team has done a great job really kind of categorizing our vendors into what we would call strategic long-term vendors and we expect that we've got some area – room for improvement.

-As I mentioned in my prepared comments we've built a compliance program that allows us to source anywhere we want to.
+As I mentioned in my prepared comments, we've built a compliance program that allows us to source anywhere we want to.
 So, we will continue to scour the globe to make sure that we've got a quality product that we are excited about and ready to put in our stores in a way that benefits both our margin and our customer.
 So, that is a room for improvement and our work to do this year.
-But like I said, I think, we'll continue to see the benefit of our sourcing and as well as the mix.
+But like I said, I think, we'll continue to see the benefit of both sourcing and as well as the mix.
 The mix is going to have a big impact on us as well.
-We're also seeing some migration, the engineered wood.
-As you know, we've really rebuilt the assortment over the course of the last 12 months and really like what we're seeing there in terms of the improvement of mix.
+We're also seeing some migration, the engineered wood, as you know, we've really rebuilt the assortment over the course of the last 12 months, and really like what we're seeing there in terms of the improvement of mix.
 So, I hope I answered your question.

 Daniel Thomas Binder - Jefferies LLC